-File the original Form 410 with the Secretary of State.
+File the original Form 410 and a copy, with the Secretary of State.
 File a copy with the city clerk's office.

 E. During the calendar year, our committee changed status from a city committee to a state committee.
 Which filing officers receive the Form 410 amendment?